How To Recycle Electric And Hybrid Cars

-We’ve all likely noticed electric and hybrid vehicles on the roads.
-The Toyota Prius and the Nissan Leaf are common sights in cities across the UK, and more Teslas can be spotted, as well a whole host of others, as sales of electric and hybrid cars and vans are increasing year on year.
-With increasing numbers of electric vehicles on the roads, the question of how to safely and responsibly recycle these relatively new types of vehicles is an ongoing challenge for our industry.
+Electric and hybrid vehicles are now common sights on UK roads as sales of electric and hybrid cars and vans are increasing year on year.
+With increasing numbers of electric vehicles in use, the question of how to safely and responsibly recycle these relatively new types of vehicles is an ongoing challenge for our industry.

 There are two main differences when recycling electric vehicles versus petrol and diesel: